-Cauliflower is very low in carbs, and this should be a good dish for most any low-carb eating plans, including Keto.
-For the South Beach Diet it’s probably a once-in-a-while treat due to the amount of saturated fat, although you can make a more South Beach friendly version with light cream cheese, light sour cream, low-fat cheese, and even turkey bacon if you prefer, and it will still be delicious.
+Cauliflower is very low in carbs, and this should be a good dish for any low-carb eating plan, including Keto.
+For the original South Beach Diet this is probably a once-in-a-while treat due to the amount of saturated fat, although you can make a more South Beach friendly version with light cream cheese, light sour cream, low-fat cheese, and even turkey bacon if you prefer, and it will still be delicious.

 Find More Recipes Like This One: